The Parker Foundation

 In his will, Mr. Parker suggested that his trustees give special consideration to the welfare of children, disadvantaged young women, and the elderly.
 The foundation is especially committed to assisting these and other under-served groups, including refugees and immigrants, to create a more caring and equitable community.
 The foundation favors applications from organizations with balanced representation in staff and management, reflecting constituents served and the diverse community that Lowell has become.
 For more information on the importance of equity and inclusion and how to successfully move in this direction, refer to articles from Independent SectorCouncil of FoundationsNonprofit HRBuilding the Movement Project, and the Nonprofit Quarterly with the Young Nonprofit Professionals Network.

-• a list of board members, with an indication of their organizational affiliations, special skills, and links to the community
+• A list of board members, with an indication of their organizational affiliations, special skills, and links to the community

-• a completed diversity form detailing racial and ethnic compositions of board, staff, and constituents.
+• A completed diversity form detailing racial and ethnic compositions of board, staff, and constituents.
 This form may be found here: Philanthropy MA Diversity Form.

-• a copy of the organization’s most recent audited financial statements
+• A copy of the organization’s most recent audited financial statements

-• a copy of the most recent IRS Form 990, with all attachments and schedules
+• A copy of the most recent IRS Form 990, with all attachments and schedules

-• a current organizational budget, including projected income and expenditures
+• A current organizational budget, including projected income and expenditures

-• bio statements or resumes of key project staff
+• Resumes of key project staff

-• a project budget, including line-item detail on sources of revenue and salary expenditures
+• A project budget, including line-item detail on sources of revenue and salary expenditures

 Mini Grant Application